FuelLabs/sway-libs/docs/book/src/signed_integers/index.md

 {{#include ../../../../examples/signed_integers/src/main.sw:import}}
 ```

-In order to use the any of the Signed Integer types, import them into your Sway project like so:
+In order to use any of the Signed Integer types, import them into your Sway project like so:

 ```sway
 {{#include ../../../../examples/signed_integers/src/main.sw:import_8}}